NightOwl888/BoboBrowse.Net/README.md

 Bobo-Browse.Net
 ===============

-__NOTES__:This Bobo-Browse.Net is build for Lucene.Net 3.x that based on the BoboBrowse.Net(https://bobo.codeplex.com/) project.
+This Bobo-Browse.Net is build for Lucene.Net 3.x.

+if you still use Lucene.Net 2.x,you can see this project BoboBrowse.Net(https://bobo.codeplex.com/).

 ###Building the Source###